-Those who have already graduated from high school may take up to four additional high school courses tuition-free.
+Students who already possess a high school diploma may take up to 4 additional high school courses tuition free, course fees will apply.

 English is the language of instruction at Assiniboine.
 All applicants educated outside of Canada or in a country not on the test exempt list are expected to meet the English language proficiency requirement.
 See assiniboine.net/elp for more information.